dhsouthbend/python/sections/loops.md

 flowers = ['rose', 'violet', 'buttercup']
 ```

 For now, let's just create a list and print it out.
-Our script will look like this:
+In a text editor, our script will look like this:

 ```python
 flowers = ['rose', 'violet', 'buttercup']